How Much Does ObamaCare Cost in 2021?

 The cost of Obamacare can vary greatly depending on the type of plan you are looking for and what state you currently live in.
 On average, an Obamacare marketplace insurance plan will have a monthly premium of $328 to $482.
 This cost is before Premium Tax Credits have been applied, which people can receive if they are between 139-400% of the Federal Poverty Levels.
 Learn all the basics of health insurance plans before selecting the one that is right for you.

 Health insurance plans can be costly, especially if you pay completely out of pocket and receive no tax subsidies.
 Saving money on healthcare is simple with Mira.
-Get affordable urgent and virtual care, low-cost lab testing, and discounted prescriptions for as low as $25 per month.
+Get affordable urgent and virtual care, low-cost lab testing, and discounted prescriptions for starting as low as an average of $25 per month.
 Avoid the wait; receive care as soon as today through Mira.

 Talor graduated from Penn State University with a B.S. in Biobehavioral Health, and minors in Spanish and Diversity & Inclusion in May of 2022.
 She has a passion for health equity and diversity in health.
 In the future, Talor hopes to work in public health policy reform to help eliminate health disparities.
 She enjoys reading, cooking, and listening to podcasts in her free time.